ctb/2021-sourmash-mom/README.md

 ## TODO

-Do we want to abspath the index locations?
-We should at least provide the option.
+Do we want to abspath the locations of the indexes?
+We should at least provide the option on creation.

+Also, provide default dedup on md5sum?

 Implement ways to update MoMs, so that we don't need to completely regenerate the database each time for large collections.
 For really